 Essential Scuba Gear for Beginners

 If you enjoy that PADI Open Water Diver Course and expect to take it up as a hobby, a full set of equipment can be purchased over time.
-Do not rush into buying BCD’s, wetsuits or dry suits.
+Do not rush into buying BCD’s, fins, wetsuits or dry suits.
+Use my reviews and tips to find equipment that is perfect for you.
 Some shops will allow the chance to “Try Before You Buy” certain products.
 Dive Computers come in all shapes and sizes and nowadays, looks can sometimes be just as important as functionality.
 Their price range vary, but are a necessary purchase if you plan to dive on a regular basis, helping you plan your dives and keep track of your dive profiles and limits.

 Why Should I Keep Blowing Bubbles?